isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It's hard to be certain that concurrency isn't used now or won't be used sometime in the future.
 Code gets reused.
-Libraries not using threads may be used from some other part of a program that does use threads.
+Libraries not using threads might be used from some other part of a program that does use threads.
 Note that this rule applies most urgently to library code and least urgently to stand-alone applications.
 However, over time, code fragments can turn up in unexpected places.

 ##### Example, bad

-    double cached_computation(double x)
+    double cached_computation(int x)
     {
-        // bad: these statics cause data races in multi-threaded usage static double cached_x = 0.0;
+        // bad: these statics cause data races in multi-threaded usage static int cached_x = 0.0;
         static double cached_result = COMPUTATION_OF_ZERO;

         if (cached_x != x) {